Search

 Corporate governance structure

-Maruka Furusato Corporation is structured as a company with an Audit and Supervisory Committee.
+UNISOL Holdings Corporation is structured as a company with an Audit and Supervisory Committee.
 We have established a Board of Directors, an Audit and Supervisory Committee, and appointed an Accounting Auditor.
-Furthermore, we maintain an Internal Audit Office which, in collaboration with the Audit and Supervisory Committee, strengthens our monitoring functions across all daily operations.
+Furthermore, we maintain the Internal Audit Office which, in collaboration with the Audit and Supervisory Committee, strengthens our monitoring functions across all daily operations.

 As a corporate oversight function, we have a system comprised of one full-time Director and two Outside Directors serving as Audit and Supervisory Committee members to audit the execution of duties by Directors.
 Of these, the two Outside Directors on the Audit and Supervisory Committee have been appointed as independent directors, allowing them to attend Board of Directors meetings and other important bodies from a position distanced from management, thereby enhancing the effectiveness of corporate oversight.

-At Maruka Furusato Corporation, we have established a governance system where Outside Directors monitor the execution of duties by each Director independently and fairly, which is why we are maintaining our current structure.
+At UNISOL Holdings Corporation, we have established a governance system where Outside Directors monitor and supervise the execution of duties by management independently and fairly, which is why we are maintaining our current structure.

 コーポレート・ガバナンス体制